Overview

 All submitted materials should state if they were done individually or in collaboration, and clearly explain the research methods and design processes that led to the final outcome.

-Finally, we would like to know where you see yourself in the future, and what you expect to gain from studying at the Royal College of Art and in the MA City Design.
+- Finally, where do you see yourself in the future, and what you expect to gain from studying at the Royal College of Art and in the City Design MA.

 English-language requirements